IvanMPR/Guess-the-Flag-FV/README.md

 As a player, you have two select option menus.
-With first, you can choose between English, Spanish and Serbian languages (Serbian also has the choice between Cyrillic and Latin alphabet!)
+With first, you can choose between English, Spanish and Serbian languages (Serbian also has the choice between Cyrillic and Latin alphabet !)
-With the second option menu you can choose how the flags will be displayed: By each continent separately, or mixed up all together.
+With the second option menu you can choose how the flags will be displayed: by each continent separately, or mixed up all together.
 Also, there is a bonus level with almost 100 flags of the territories, dependencies, disputed regions, unrecognized countries, principalities... and I bet that you've probably never heard for the most of them !